DENGIE MARSHES WIND FARM

 The team at Dengie Marshes Wind Farm have identified an opportunity for a new renewable energy project, known as Dengie Marshes Wind Farm.
-We are currently exploring a developable area on the Dengie Peninsula, located between the existing wind farms and the coast.
+We held our first round of consultation events for the project in February 2025, which helped shape the project in meaningful ways, including the turbine layout and construction access.
+Our draft proposals include 15 turbines with a maximum height of 200m.
+These are in a linear arrangement near the east coast of the Dengie Peninsula, between the existing Turncole and Middlewick wind farms and the sea.

 Dengie Marshes Wind Farm is a joint development between and local landowners D.J Fisher (Farms), J D Mee & Sons, Parker farms, Strutt and Parker Farms, and UK-based independent renewable energy company Naseby Energy.